Eligibility, Allotments and Returns

 - Product distribution:

-- Products will be distributed under this program to qualifying organizations and libraries only, not to individuals.
+- Products will be distributed under this program to qualifying organisations and libraries only, not to individuals.

 - Products are intended only for use by paid nonprofit employees and unpaid full-time equivalent (FTE) staff who have material day-to-day managerial, operational, and fiduciary responsibilities, and who will not use the license for personal income generation.
 Volunteers, members, and beneficiaries of the nonprofit are not eligible for nonprofit licenses and subscriptions

-- Recipient organizations may not transfer or resell Microsoft products to other organizations, including partner nonprofits or legally independent sister organizations.
+- Recipient organisations may not transfer or resell Microsoft products to other organisations, including partner nonprofits or legally independent sister organizations.

-- Microsoft products may not be installed on computers that will be given to or sold to other organizations or individuals, even as part of a charitable program.
+- Microsoft products may not be installed on computers that will be given to or sold to other organisations or individuals, even as part of a charitable program.

 Refunds and Returns

 If you want to return or exchange any of the Microsoft donated product you have received, you will need to return the entire Microsoft portion of your request and place a new request for the Microsoft items you want.

 Since all Microsoft products are download-only, returns will be accepted only if none of the software has been installed, and you received the donation no more than 60 days previously.

 The donation limits on your account will normally be reset within eight business days after a return is complete.